October 5, 2014 – Tailgating is a little different at my house these days.

 On the other hand, its crowded.
 It’s noisy.
 Traffic is a nightmare.
 And no matter where in the stadium I sit the drunkest, most obnoxious guy in the building is always right behind me.

-So my wife and I have decided that we’d rather watch the games in our living room.
-You can see the action better on our large screen tv anyway.
+So I decided that I’d rather watch the games in my living room.
+I can see the action better on my large screen tv anyway.

-And we do our tailgating in our own kitchen.
-We make the food that we want to make.
-We love hot dogs and chili and ribs.
-But we make them often and for no occasion at all.
-We don’t feel obligated to stick with traditional tailgating food.
+And I do my tailgating in my own kitchen.
+I make the food that I want to make.
+I love hot dogs and chili and ribs.
+But I make them often and for no occasion at all.
+I don’t feel obligated to stick with traditional tailgating food.

-Both my Saints and my wife’s 49ers were playing so it was a football Sunday.
-We wanted something that was quick and easy and delicious.
-We wanted to spend the day watching football, not in the kitchen.
-We decided on filet of sole with a beurre blanc sauce.
+My Saints were playing the Niners so it was a football Sunday.
+I wanted something that was quick and easy and delicious.
+I wanted to spend the day watching football, not in the kitchen.
+I decided on filet of sole with a beurre blanc sauce.
 Quick.
 Easy.
 Delicious

 Beurrre blanc translates literally from the French as “white butter.”
 Legend has it that it was created around the turn of the last century by the French chef Clemance Lefeuvre.
 She intended to make a béarnaise, so the story goes, but forgot the tarragon and egg yolks.
 Hey, it can happen.
 I once made a lasagna and forgot to add the meat.